 The EPSQ was the only electronic security clearance application used within DoD until July 2005, when it was gradually replaced by e-QIP.

 E-QIP is an Office of Personnel Management (OPM) web-based computer program in which an applicant enters the same information as required on the “ Questionnaire for National Security Positions” (Standard Form 86—SF86).
 E-QIP became available in July 2005 and slowly replaced the EPSQ.
-E-QIP now accounts for over 95% of all clearance applications.
+E-QIP was replaced by eApp in 2019.

-JPAS is the official personnel security clearance database management system for DoD, including National Industrial Security Program (NISP) cleared contractors.
-This system is used for all types of personnel clearance actions, including initiating requests for clearance investigations.
-JPAS is managed by the Defense Manpower Data Center (DMDC).
+JPAS was the official personnel security clearance database management system for DoD, including National Industrial Security Program (NISP) cleared contractors.
+In October of 2020, DCSA is planning to implement a new security clearance database management system, the Defense Information System for Security (DISS).

 In July 2016 DoD announced the integration of various personnel security (including JPAS), facility clearance, and training databases into the Defense Information Systems for Security (DISS), providing a single portal to request, conduct, and record personnel security actions.